Does Instagram notify you when you take a screenshot?

 You can also take screenshots of these already screen recorded videos.

-It’s important to mention that you should take the sender’s privacy into consideration if the content is sensitive in nature.
+It’s important to mention that you should consider the sender’s privacy if the content is sensitive in nature.

 On the same note, If you’re worried about strangers misusing your photos and videos, you can protect your account by switching to a private profile.